 - If what you’re looking for is align with the company

 So, like with most interview questions, it’s safe to say that there’s a lot riding on your answer.

 They say honesty is the best policy.
 In interviews, and life, this is generally true.
 However, when it comes to answering Where do you see yourself in 5 years? you need to weigh up the pros and cons of being perfectly candid.

 Let’s say, for instance, you’re applying for a digital marketing job in Birmingham.
 However, your life-long ambition may be to move to Spain and open a bar.
 Do you think that the interviewer needs to know that, in 5 years, you see yourself running ‘Wish You Were Beer’ in Benalmadena?
 No, they most certainly do not.

 Your plans need to involve the role you’re applying for as part of a wider vision.
 Therefore, the best way to approach this question is by putting yourself in the interviewer’s shoes.
 What do they want to hear?
 How can you answer in a way that is truthful but will also impress them?

 TOP TIP: If you’re unsure about what the interviewer is looking for, revisit the job description.

 What you need to say

 This isn’t an easy interview question to answer on the spot.
 That’s why it’s essential to plan what you want to get across in advance.
 Go into your interview already knowing how you want to answer the question.
-It may be worth preparing for the same question but for the 10-year mark, too.
+It may be worth preparing a 10 year plan answer, too.

 Here’s what you need to cover when tackling this question.